paulomarquesc/paulomarquesc.github.io/_posts/2019-3-15-working-with-azure-storage-tables-from-powershell.md

 ## Updates<a name="updates"></a>

+<span style="color:red">**Update 08/06/2019**</span>: Comments were removed from this blog post due to efforts to centralize discussions and/or issues into the module repo due to this module ownership changes.
+If you have any issues/comments, please file a comment/issue [here](https://github.com/paulomarquesc/AzureRmStorageTable/issues).

-<span style="color:red">**Update 04/04/2019**</span>: To avoid confusion if this module supports the new Az Powershell module, a new module name was released in the PowerShell Gallery under the name **AzTable**.
+Update 04/04/2019**: To avoid confusion if this module supports the new Az Powershell module, a new module name was released in the PowerShell Gallery under the name **AzTable**.
 The old name, **AzureRmStorageTable** will be kept in the gallery for compatibility purposes, both references the same code.
 This document will reference the new module name only.

 **Update 03/26/2019**: Updates to use the new Az.Storage PowerShell module, which is now the requirement for this module to work since the old Microsoft.WindowsAzure.Storage assembly got replaced by Microsoft.Azure.Cosmos.
 It also runs on PowerShell core as well, tested on PS 5.1, PS 6.2 and Linux PS.
 Kudos to [jakedenyer](https://github.com/jakedenyer) for his contributions on async methods.